-The Band makes appearances at all home football games, local parades, and takes one expense-paid trip per year.
-Band camp is held on campus one week before the fall semester begins.
+The Band makes appearances at all

+home football games, local parades, and takes one expense-paid trip per year.
+Band camp is held on campus two weeks before the fall semester begins.

-No audition is necessary, and no fees are charged for the use of equipment or instruments.
+Auditions are necessary, and no fees are charged for the use of equipment or instruments.

-Directed by Mr. Brock.
-Rehearsals: 3:30 - 5:00 PM Monday- Wednesday-Friday
+Directed by Baruch Whitehead.
+Rehearsals: 3:30 - 5:30 P.M.
+Monday- Wednesday-Friday